Who Needs to Be Listed on Homeowners Insurance?

 Anyone with a financial interest in the property, such as a co-signer on the mortgage, should be listed.
 This ensures that all parties with a financial stake are adequately covered.

-Does Homeowners Insurance Have to be in the Name of the Owner?
+Does Homeowners Insurance Have to Be in the Name of the Owner?

-Yes, homeowners insurance must be in the name of the property owner to be valid.
+Homeowners insurance must be in the name of the property owner to be valid.
 Insurers require the policyholder to have an insurable interest, meaning they'd face financial loss if the home were damaged.

 In joint ownership situations, all owners should be listed for full coverage.
 Having the policy in the correct name also satisfies lender requirements and protects the property properly.